 Overview of the organization of cancer registry programs and the operational requirements.
 Course work includes preparing annual reports, interpreting health information data, and translating that data into ICD-0 3 codes.
 Cancer registration involves collection, management, and analysis of cancer incidence data.
-3 Credits (3 Lecture) Prerequisite(s): HIT310.
+3 Credits (3 Lecture) Prerequisite(s): HIT310 or HIT311.
 As needed.

 Health Care Leadership and Professionalism

 Personalized exploration to help students prepare for leadership roles in health care.
 Focus on exploration and identification of personal leadership qualities and professional skills through careful self-assessment.
 Leadership and professionalism practices will occur through planned interaction with leaders in the health care profession.
 (Formerly HIT340) 3 Credits (3 Lecture) Prerequisite(s): SPC101 or SPC102 or SPC201 or SPC301 or SPC302.
 Fall Only.

 Theory and application of electronic health records, information systems and life cycle.
 Topics include development, implementation, and management of electronic health records (EHR) systems, including following topics: challenges to adoption; goal setting and impact on quality; strategic planning for the migration path; health care process assessment; assessment of functional needs, data infrastructure, and information technology and systems infrastructure; analysis of return on investment for expenditures; selection and contract negotiation; project management; system implementation and ongoing maintenance; acute care applications; and the growing momentum toward health information exchange.
 (Formerly HIT410) 3 Credits (3 Lecture) Prerequisite(s): HIT311 or HIT310.
 Fall Only.